 - carrots dipped into re-fried beans (make in crockpot)

 - tortilla with melted shredded cheese and beans

-Add $5 for some spices at the dollar store and you’ve got a well rounded emergency budget crunch gluten free whole foods meal plan!
+Add $5 for some spices at the dollar store and you’ve got a well-rounded emergency budget crunch gluten-free whole foods meal plan!

 You don’t need to follow something like this forever, but this would save my family $400 in one month on groceries if we had to in an emergency.
-Some family spend a lot more than us.
+Some families spend a lot more than us.